 Fostering social assets requires responsibility and ongoing commitment by all stakeholders.
 Good communication is a key factor for establishing and maintaining commitment.
 Social interaction creates opportunities to foster trust and develop effective channels of communication.
 Fortunately, rural communities are often rich in social connections and opportunities for interaction.

 Collaborative success appears to be case-dependent and is determined based on a variety of outcomes.
 However, social assets are common across a diverse array of successful collaborations (Ramirez, 1999; Manzo and Perkins, 2006; Mountjoy et al., 2013).
-The steps to create and nurture social assets are displayed in Figure 3.
+The steps to create and nurture social assets are displayed in Table 1.

 Collaborative work requires trust, which is often associated with familiarity and working closely together.
 Research has shown there is often a lack of trust in rural development activities, particularly between state and nonstate (such as entrepreneurs, philanthropists) actors, among competing sectors, or among different community subgroups, such as racial or ethnic minority groups.
 This lack of trust is most often due to imbalances in power and incentives to collaborate.
 Trust is built when power is equally shared between participants (Johnston, 2015) and when community members feel their voices are heard (Marquart-Pyatt and Petrzelka, 2008).
 There is no magic recipe for establishing trust, but successful rural revitalization initiatives should devote time to building trust in the community.